dizco/AzureDevOps.InnerSource/README.md

 1. Create a new Azure Storage Account
    1. Create a new Table `azuredevopsstars`

-1. With Visual Studio, open the `AzureDevOps.Stars.sln`
+1. With Visual Studio, open the `AzureDevOps.InnerSource.sln`
 1. Update the `appsettings.json` and `appsettings.Local.json` files

    | Config | Value |